otagobioinformaticsspringschool/nanopore/_episodes/05-nanopore-variantcalling.md

 - "Align reads from long-read data."
 - "Perform variant calling using nanopore data."
 keypoints:
-- "Long-read based algorithms need to be used when aligning long read data."
+- "Long-read based algorithms (e.g., minimap2) need to be used when aligning long read data."
+- "Post-alignment, standard software tools (e.g., samtools, bcftools, etc) can be used to perform variant calling."
 source: Rmd
 ---

-> possible example dataset of E coli available from https://zenodo.org/record/1257429

-## Sequence alignment
+### Sequence alignment

  - If a “reference” genome exists for the organism you are sequencing, reads can be “aligned” to the reference.
  - This involves finding the place in the reference genome that each read matches to.